looterz/ModernCharacterUI/README.md

 # Modern Character UI

-A high-resolution replacement for WoW's character panel, dressing room, and inspect window.
-Designed for WoW Midnight.
+A High-resolution UI for the character panel, dressing room, and inspect window with Midnight-style design and several quality of life features.

 ## Features